 Look deeply into the faces of strangers on the street.
 What do you see?
 Read the stories that are etched in their faces with revealing detail.
 Every frown, every wrinkle, every crease, tells a story.
 Although the specific details of their lives — all the nuances of their character and perseverance and suffering — are, of course, not always visible by our sight alone, the faces of strangers can resemble a reflection of the toil and turmoil that people have endured.

 If there are but two constants in this world, one is love, one is suffering.
-The two are less “opposites” than they are one and the same: the more we are exposed to and experience suffering, the greater our natural human capacity for love grows.
+The two are less “opposites” than they are the same: the more we are exposed to and experience suffering, the greater our natural human capacity for love grows.
 So, delve deeply into the faces of strangers.
 Explore their eyes, feel their hearts, and harvest compassion from their stories — if only for a passing moment.
 What do you see?

 Flickr photo credit: Sukanto Debnath